lewagon/dotfiles/04-Front-End/03-Bootstrap/Optional-02-Accessibility/README.md

 1. Open Chrome settings (`cmd ,` or `ctrl ,`)
 2. Select the **Appearance** menu
-3. Change the default font-size from `Medium` to `Very Large` and go back to [localhost:8000](http://localhost:8000) You probably expected to see the text bigger.
-Unfortunately it has not changed anything because all the font are set in pixels.
+3. Change the default font-size from `Medium` to `Very Large` and go back to [localhost:8000](http://localhost:8000).
+You probably expected to see the text bigger.
+Unfortunately it has not changed anything because all the font sizes are set in pixels.
 Only relative [units](https://developer.mozilla.org/en-US/docs/Web/CSS/font-size) change proportionally to the browser's defaults.
 4. Replace font sizes with relative units (`em`).
 Increase the font-size of `<p>` to be more comfortable.
 Use the Blurred vision emulator to test your changes.